veicco/cb/README.md

 ## About

-Contextual Bandit (1-step reinforcement learning) model with continuous action space.
+Contextual Bandit (1-step reinforcement learning) implementation with Python.

-CACB learns a policy from (context, action, cost) triplets to choose an action so as to minimize the expected cost given the context.
-The model discretizes the provided action space between the minimum and the maximum and reduces to a supervised regression task where the cost is predicted separately for each action; With the expected cost of each action, the policy returns either the least costly action (exploit) or one of its neighbours (explore).
+CB learns a policy from (context, action, cost) triplets to choose an action so as to minimize the expected cost given the context.
+The model reduces to a supervised regression task where the cost is predicted separately for each action, choosing either the least costly action (exploit) or one of the suboptimal actions in order to explore.

+This package includes a model for both discrete actions and continuous actions.
+The continuous actions model discretizes the provided action space between the minimum and the maximum, and it explores by choosing one of the neighbours of the optimal action.

 ## Installation